tarique2k/Analog-Clock/README.md

 # Analog-Clock
-My Project is Analog Clock language use (HTML, CSS, JAVA SCRIPT)
+My Project is Analog Clock language use (HTML, CSS AND JAVA SCRIPT)